 Thou Shalt Knot: Clifford W. Ashley

-Thou Shalt Knot: Clifford W. Ashley is sponsored by The Family of Clifford W. Ashley and made possible, in part, by support from the International Guild of Knot Tyers, the Boston Marine Society, R&W Rope, Margaret Baker Howland, Mary Howland Smoyer, and Llewellyn Howland III.
+Thou Shalt Knot: Clifford W. Ashley was sponsored by The Family of Clifford W. Ashley and made possible, in part, by support from the International Guild of Knot Tyers, the Boston Marine Society, R&W Rope, Margaret Baker Howland, Mary Howland Smoyer, and Llewellyn Howland III.

 There are still old knots that are unrecorded, and so long as there are new